 Those seeking behavioral health services for autism spectrum disorder are placed on the waiting list after completing the intake process.
 First, a referral must be sent to the Scott Center for Autism Treatment.
 Referrals can be made by parents, teachers, physicians, etc. Families will then be sent a screening form to determine whether the services provided by the center are appropriate in meeting the family’s needs.
 If services are not appropriate, the client will be referred to another agency.
 If services are appropriate, an initial assessment will be conducted in which staff from the Scott Center meet with the family to directly observe the client.
 At this point, one of three things may happen: the client may be admitted to the center immediately, the client may be placed on the waiting list, or the client may be referred to an outside agency.

 How long is the waiting list?

 We have openings in our Outpatient Program for ABA Therapy, Speech Therapy, and Psychological Counseling.
-There is a waiting list for the Early Intensive Behavioral Intervention Program (EI).
 We accept new EI clients on the basis of staff availability, the client's age and severity of behavioral deficits.